 How to Do It:

-For a product launch, milestones could be: design completion by May 10, testing by June 5, and final release by July 1.
+For example, for a product launch, milestones could be: design completion by May 10, testing by June 5, and final release by July 1.

 Not all tasks are created equal.
 Strategic prioritization ensures your team focuses on high-impact activities that drive the project toward the project deadline.